yeehawgit/MGT6033-AUD/3B demo answers.md

 (*3_DemoB6_Sentiment_Analysis_Pattern-Based_Approach.txt*)

 20. **Correct Answers:** A, B, C
-**Explanation:** Sanity-checks, reviewing actual reviews, and merging indices to interpret results are all recommended for NLP analyses.
+**Explanation:** Visual checks, reviewing actual reviews, and merging indices to interpret results are all recommended for NLP analyses.
 **Verbatim Quote:** "Always check your data. ...use .head()...see what you get. ...use merging to interpret which review matches."
 (*3_DemoB7_Measuring_Similarity.txt*)